This section offers advice on solving problems you might encounter with MATLAB® Parallel Server™ software.

 The Java class is called

-method and its constructor take two input arguments: the multicast group to join and the port
+main method and its constructor take two input arguments: the multicast group to join and the

 This Java class has a number of simple methods to attempt to join a specified multicast group.
 Once the class has successfully joined the group, it has methods to send messages to the group, listen for messages from the group, and display what it receives.
 You can use this class both from a command-line call to Java software and inside MATLAB.